kumahq/kuma-website/src/features/traffic/log.md

 This policy only records outbound traffic.
 It doesn't record inbound traffic.
 {% endwarning %}

-To configure access logs in Kuma you need to:
+To configure access logs in {{ site.mesh_product_name }} you need to:

 * [1.
 Add a logging backend](#add-a-logging-backend)
 * [2.
 Add a TrafficLog resource](#add-a-trafficlog-resource)

 {% tip %}
-In the rest of this page we assume you have already configured your observability tools to work with Kuma.
+In the rest of this page we assume you have already configured your observability tools to work with {{ site.mesh_product_name }}.
 If you haven't already read the [observability docs](/docs/{{ page.version }}/explore/observability).
 {% endtip %}